Rockford (video game): Gameplay

 Rockford is an action arcade game counterpart to Boulder Dash.
 The game has four difficulty levels, 80 screens, and digitized sound effects.

 The player must collect the designated amount of treasure items before he could leave the area and proceed to the next level.
 Every world features 4 levels, making it 20 levels altogether.
 The player dies if a stone or a treasure item falls onto him, collides or touches an enemy (even brushing against is enough for the kill), or runs out of time.
 The player must also watch out not to get himself or the exit locked.
 The player can kill enemies to break through walls and to obtain the desired amount of treasures.

 There are several special characters and contraptions to assist the player, such as faucets, clocks, plasma walls and worm-like creatures.

 This game has two distinct versions - one version offers unlimited lives, whereas the other gives 4 lives to the player upon starting a world, and an extra life is awarded after every 20000 points.
 Points are earned by collecting treasure items and racing the clock.

+Rockford was originally planned to contain a bonus disk with five extra worlds with significantly more challenging levels.
+These worlds, the scuba diver, football player, music conductor, leprechaun and gem miner are partially included in the game files, but they are unplayable without modifying the game.